tomcritchlow/tomcritchlow.github.io/_posts/2022-01-24-quotebacks-v1.1.4.md

 ## Full Article Saving & Bug Fixing

 The chrome extension[^firefox] now saves both the highlighted quote AND the full text from the page you're on.
-You can toggle between them in a new "article view" in the dashboard:
+You can toggle between them in a new "article view" in the dashboard (see the link "click me for article view"):

 [^firefox]: Firefox will be updated soon when I can figure out how to navigate their approvals process again.
 Soon hopefully.